jdepoix/WBS-Project-timetracker-backend/README.md

 > `virtualenv/bin/gunicorn --bind 127.0.0.1:8080 -w 2 wbs_timetracker.wsgi.prod`

 Gunicorn can now serve requests on localhost.
-I would highly recommend, adding Gunicorn to upstart, which provides a more robust way of handling Gunicorns lifecycle.
+Although this isn't mandatory, I would highly recommend adding Gunicorn to upstart, which provides a more robust way of handling Gunicorns lifecycle.

 ##### Adding gunicorn to upstart